 A. 24 Del.
-C. §1733 - Mandatory Reporting to the Board of Medical Practice

-Title 24, §17, of the Delaware Code contains the Medical Practice Act (the "Act").
-The preamble to the Act states clearly that the purpose of this law is to promote the health, safety and welfare of Delaware's citizens and to make sure that "the public is properly protected from the unprofessional, improper, unauthorized, or unqualified practice of medicine..."
-24 Del.
-C. §1701.
-The legislature was also clear that a medical license is a privilege and not a right.
-All licensees have duties and prohibitions which are articulated in this section of the code.
-Additionally, rights are given to non-licensees to make the state aware of medical professionals who may not be meeting the acceptable standards for practicing medicine according to state law.
+C. § 1733 - Mandatory Reporting to the Board of Medical Practice improper, unauthorized, or unqualified practice of medicine"7 The legislature was also clear that a medical license is a privilege and not a right.
+All licensees have duties and prohibitions which are articulated in this section of the code.8 Additionally, rights are given to non-licensees to make the state aware of medical professionals who may not be meeting the acceptable standards for practicing medicine according to state law.